-In 2013, in accordance with such Israeli law requirements, our compensation committee reviewed and adopted a written compensation policy for our executives and directors, which addressed the items prescribed by Israel's Companies Law, and our board of directors and shareholders subsequently approved the policy.
+In 2016, in accordance with such Israeli law requirements, our Compensation Committee reviewed and re-adopted a written compensation policy for our executives and directors, which addressed the items prescribed by Israel's Companies Law, and our Board of Directors and shareholders subsequently re-adopted the policy.

-In accordance with the Israeli law requirement that such policy must be reviewed and readopted within three years from the original adoption date, our compensation committee reviewed and readopted the written compensation policy for our executives and directors, which is substantially similar to the existing policy, which was adopted in 2013, except to reflect the separation of the Chief Executive Officer and Chairman roles.
+In accordance with the Israeli law requirement that such policy must be reviewed and readopted within three years from the previous adoption date, our Compensation Committee reviewed and readopted the written compensation policy for our executives and directors, which is substantially similar to the existing policy, which was re-adopted in 2016.
 A copy of the proposed Check Point Executive Compensation Policy is attached as Annex A to the proxy statement.
-Our board of directors subsequently approved the policy and recommended that it be adopted by the shareholders.
+Our Board of Directors subsequently approved the policy and recommended that it be re-adopted by the shareholders.